-Along with the awards, the Foundation also runs the Diller Teen Fellows program; an international leadership program for Jewish teens.
-The Foundation has also supported a number of programs and institutions in the Bay Area and throughout the world, including UCSF, UC Berkeley and UC Santa Cruz.
+Along with the Awards, the Foundation also funds the Diller Teen Fellows program, an international leadership program for Jewish teens.
+The Foundation has also supported a number of programs and institutions in the Bay Area and throughout the world, including UCSF, UC Berkeley, and UC Santa Cruz.

 The Diller Teen Tikkun Olam Awards is a program of the Helen Diller Family Foundation.
 Jewish values inform the work of the Foundation in an effort to create ripples of good in the world.
 In the words of Helen Diller(z”l),“It’s never too late, too early, or too often to give back and make the world a better place.”

 The Foundation is committed to engendering respect for all humanity and building bridges of understanding between different cultures.
 We welcome diversity within the Jewish community and embrace its racial, ethnic, and religious differences.
 The Foundation condemns any organization or ideology associated with hatred, including, but not limited to racism, misogyny, anti-LGBTQ+ discrimination, antisemitism, and any other form of bigotry or harassment.